Activity

 Career Connection:

-Architects, builders, and engineers design tall structures that must be stable and safe.
-This challenge practices stability, balance, and problem-solving.
+Architects and engineers design tall structures that must be stable and safe.
+Steelworkers, welders, crane operators are all careers to help build a tower.

 Career Connection:

-Engineers and construction workers build roads and bridges that are safe and strong.
-Truck and delivery drivers navigate these roads and ridges.
-This challenge practices planning, sequencing, and adjusting when the road isn’t perfect.
+Urban planners and engineering technicians design roads, bridges, tunnels and roundabouts.
+Heavy equipment operators build roads and bridges that are safe and strong.
+Truck and delivery drivers navigate these roads and bridges.

 Challenge 4: Factory Line Pattern Builder

-- In your group, design a domino “factory line” using an increasing or decreasing pattern.
+• Create a domino “factory line” using a pattern.

-- Invite another group (or teacher) to act as the inspectors or supervisors to check and explain your pattern rule.
+• Invite another group (or teacher) to inspect/check and explain your pattern.

-- Your competing group is to guess the pattern rule and predict the next 3 steps in your pattern sequence.
+• Your competing group is to guess the pattern rule and predict the next step in your pattern sequence.

 Career Connection:

-On a production line, workers and engineers depend on patterns and sequences to keep machines running and products built correctly.
-Quality control inspectors look for mistakes or breaks in the sequence.
+Production line workers and supply chain managers use patterns to keep machines running smoothly and ensure products are built correctly.
+Quality control inspectors and occupational safety members check for mistakes or breaks in the sequences.

 Pair and Share